time2fishman/react-groceries/README.md

 ## Deliverables

-- A grocery app that allows users to make a grocery list.
+- A grocery app that allows users to display a grocery list.
 Remember to `git add` and `git commit` every time you get a part of the app working!

 ## Requirements
 1. Read over these specs and draw a mockup of your app (don't worry about bonus features at this point)